sigmie/docs.sigmie.com/src/pages/docs/docs.md

 ## Documents table

-In the **Documents** section in the Sigmie Application, you can find a table containing your index documents.
+In the **Documents** section in the Sigmie Application, you can find a table containing your Index Documents.

-You can view, edit, update, delete and filter your documents there.
+You can view, edit, update, delete and filter your Documents there.

+[IMG]

 This is fine for toying around and for minor changes but always consider using the [API](/docs/api/endpoints) endpoints for dynamic integration between your application and Sigmie.